bookofproofs/bookofproofs.github.io/_sources/history/20th-century/mohamed.md

 ### Mathematical Profile (Excerpt):
 * Ismael Mohamed worked for a tyre company but became a shopkeeper with a small general store in Bloemfontein where he remained for the rest of his life.
-* Mohamed's early school years were spent in Barkley East where his mother worked as a cook for white families.
-* When Mohamed was twelve years old his mother left for Johannesburg to look for employment there leaving Mohamed with his maternal grandmother, Katrina.
 * After Rose had made a home in Doornfontein, Mohamed joined her.
 * Mohamed, however, was sent to St Joseph's Catholic School for his schooling and, impressed by the nuns' teaching, he was baptised into the Roman Catholic church.
 * English was the language of instruction at St Joseph's School and Mohamed had problems with the language.